Criticism of the Baháʼí Faith: Christianity

-Regarding the Baháʼí teachings of peace and unity, E.G. Browne wrote that while he found them admirable, in his view they are inferior to the simplicity and beauty of the teachings of Christ.
+Regarding the Baháʼí teachings of peace and unity, Edward Granville Browne wrote that while he found them admirable, they are inferior to the simplicity and beauty of the teachings of Jesus.
 He further argued that in the case of "Baha'ism, with its rather vague doctrines as to the nature and destiny of the soul of man, it is a little difficult to see whence the driving force to enforce the ethical maxims can be derived."

-William McElwee Miller (1892–1993) was a Presbyterian missionary in Iran who published a polemic titled The Baha'i Faith (1974), in which he attacked the religion by promoting the views of individuals opposing Baháʼí leadership.
+William McElwee Miller (1892–1993) was a Presbyterian missionary in Iran who published a polemic entitled The Baha'i Faith (1974), in which he attacked the religion by promoting the views of individuals opposing Baháʼí leadership.
 For example, the perspectives of Subh-i-Azal, Mírzá Muhammad ʻAlí, and Mason Remey, the most prominent covenant-breakers of the religion, were all upheld by Miller in an attempt to show its adherents as deceived, its teachings superficial or irrelevant, and its administration "a dictatorship".
 Douglas Martin wrote that Miller's writings were driven by animus against what he saw as a successful rival faith that was moving into Christian lands.

 Islam

-Islamic theology regards Muhammad as the Khatam an-Nabiyyin, the last prophet whom God has sent and Islam as the final religion for all humankind.
-Baháʼu'lláh's claim of divine revelation is in direct conflict with this common interpretation of Islam.
+Islamic theology regards Muhammad as the Khatam an-Nabiyyin, the last prophet whom God sent, and Islam as the final religion.
+Baháʼu'lláh's claim of divine revelation directly conflicts with this common interpretation of Islam.
 Thus, authorities in the Muslim world have rejected the Baháʼí Faith and regard Baháʼís as apostates if they had been Muslims before conversion.

 Baháʼu'lláh's teachings on the equality of men and women, and that slavery should be banned, were controversial ideas in the nineteenth century Middle East that contributed to attempts to destroy his movement.